Romanumo/CMineSweeper/README.md

 # Minesweeper Game with Custom UI Framework

 This project is a simple Minesweeper game built using SDL2, inspired and built upon [studyplan.dev's minesweeper tutorial](https://www.studyplan.dev/sdl2-minesweeper).
-It features an improved and refined custom UI framework, designed with flexibility and scalability in mind.
+It features an overhauled and improved UI, Cache and Layout Systems.

 ## 🛠️ Key Features